JacklinGroup/jacklingroup.github.io/content/authors/DanLuo/_index.md

   - Undergraduate Students
 ---

 Dan Luo is an undergraduate student majoring in Cyberspace Security at Xiangtan University, Xiangtan, China, supervised by Xuan Lin.
 His research interests include molecular docking and drug-target binding affinity.
+He has submitted the paper *DynamicDTA: drug-target binding affinity prediction using dynamics descriptors and graph representation*.